 Division 1 — Identification of fellers

-24. Person not to fell tree in State forest or timber reserve without identification code
+24. Person not to fell tree in State forest or timber reserve without feller’s identification code

 A person shall not fell a tree in a State forest or timber reserve unless a feller’s identification code has been registered in respect of that person under regulation 26.